NiklasPfister/adaXT/docs/decision_tree/examples/creatingATree.md

 tree.fit(X, Y)
 ```
 In the example above we are creating and fitting a Classification
-tree with the [Gini Index](../criteria/criteria.md#adaXT.decision_tree.criteria.Gini_index) criteria function, and then fitting the tree with the X and Y data specified.
+tree with the [Gini Index](../criteria/criteria.md#adaXT.decision_tree.criteria.Gini_index) criteria function using the X and Y data specified.

 ## Regression Trees
-Regression trees work in much the same way the classification tree works, with some key differences:
+Regression Trees work in much the same way the classification tree works, with some key differences:
 ```py
 from adaXT.decision_tree import DecisionTree from adaXT.decision_tree.criteria import Squared_error